-This article describes the principles and mechanism of an integrative effort in machine translation (MT) evaluation.
+This section of the workbook describes the principles and mechanism of an integrative effort in machine translation (MT) evaluation.
 Building upon previous standardization initiatives, above all ISO/IEC 9126, 14598 and EAGLES, we attempt to classify into a coherent taxonomy most of the characteristics, attributes and metrics that have been proposed for MT evaluation.
 The main articulation of this flexible framework is the link between a taxonomy that helps evaluators define a context of use for the evaluated software, and a taxonomy of the quality characteristics and associated metrics.
-The article explains the theoretical grounds of this articulation, along with an overview of the taxonomies in their present state, and a perspective on ongoing work in MT evaluation standardization.
+The document overviews these elements and provides a perspective on ongoing work in MT evaluation.